 (c) Cash accounts.
 An applicant may provide financial assurance in the form of a federally insured or equivalently protected cash account or accounts in a financial institution, provided that the operator and the financial institution shall execute as to each such account a collateral assignment of the account to the division, which shall provide that only the division may authorize withdrawals from the account.
-In the event of forfeiture under paragraph (3) of subsection J of 19.15.2.53 NMAC, the division may direct payment of all or any part of the balance of such account (excluding interest accrued on the account) to itself or its designee for closure of the facility.
+In the event of forfeiture under paragraph (3) of subsection J of 19.15.2.53 NMAC, and the division may, at any time and from time to time, direct payment of all or any part of the balance of such account (excluding interest accrued on the account) to itself or its designee for closure of the facility.